justmark0/justmark0/README.md

  <br />
 Here are some facts about me:

-  • Bachelor student at Innopolis University
+  • Graduate of Innopolis University

   • Interested in cybersecurity